fahryrozy/rainforecastrator/README.md

 ## Features

 - **Current Weather:** View real-time weather conditions at your location.
-- **Forecast:** Get a detailed weather forecast for the upcoming days.
+- **Forecast:** Get a detailed weather forecast for the current and past days.
-- **Location-based:** Automatically fetch weather information based on the user's location.
+- **Location-based:** Fetch weather information based on the user's input location.
 - **Custom Locations:** Search and add custom locations to check weather conditions for different places.

 ## Screenshots